 CAPS-HRM 5994 Human Resources Internship

-Requires signed proposal on file at University College
+Requires signed proposal on file at CAPS.

 Credit 3 units.